 Consumer Demand for Alternative Payment Options

 As mentioned above, inflation continues to affect pet owners’ shopping behaviors.
 Many individuals and families have less discretionary spending than in pre-pandemic times.
-That means fewer resources allocated for pets and all the items and accessories that they require.
+That means fewer resources allocated for pets and all the required items and accessories.

 Consumers want and need alternative payment options when visiting pet retailers.
 By offering pet financing, retailers who sell pets make pet ownership possible for nearly all pet owners.
-When you provide puppy financing – or low monthly payments for a set period of time, hopeful pet parents don’t have to wait to bring home the newest addition to their family.
+When you provide puppy financing – or low monthly payments for a set period, hopeful pet parents don’t have to wait to bring home the newest addition to their family.

 Pet financing is a customer-focused service that allows retailers to appeal to a broader customer base, helping you deliver a low-stress, affordable shopping experience.
 Partnering with a professional, experienced pet financing firm empowers retailers to sell more, preserve resources, and focus efforts on their business growth.